clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 Once the database is created, set up the user permissions.

 #.
-Select the WordPress database in the left panel.
+Select the WordPress database located in the left panel.

 #.
 Select the :guilabel:`Privileges` tab.
-Figure 6 shows the contents of the
+Figure 6 shows its contents.
-   tab.

    .. figure:: figures/web-server-install-6.png
        :alt: Privileges tab
        :width:     600

-       Figure 6: The `Privileges` tab of `phpMyAdmin`
+       `Figure 6: The Privileges tab.`

 #.
-Click :guilabel:`Add user account` as shown in figure 7.
+Click :guilabel:`Add user account` located at the bottom of the Privileges tab.
+The `Add user account` page appears, as shown in figure 7.

    .. figure:: figures/web-server-install-7.png
        :alt: User accounts tab
        :width:     600

-       Figure 7: The `User accounts` tab.
+       `Figure 7: The User accounts tab.`

 #.
-Enter the following information in the corresponding fields that appear in Figure 7 above:
+Enter the following information in the corresponding fields that appear in figure 7 above:

-   User name: wordpressuser
+   * User name: wordpressuser

-   Password: wp-example
+   * Password: wp-example

-   Re-type: wp-example
+   * Re-type: wp-example

 #.
-In the 'Database for user account' section, select :guilabel:`Grant all privileges on database “WordPress”.`
+In the `Database for user account` section, select :guilabel:`Grant all privileges on database “WordPress”.`

 #.
 At the bottom of the page, click :guilabel:`Go`.